divvun/kbdgen-archived/doc/android.osx.md

 It is recommended that you use 4096-bit keys, and name the keystore and alias your key with the internal name of your project.

+**Use ASCII characters only for your password if you value your sanity.**

-For example, if my project name was "sami_keyboard", adn I wanted the key to last for 10000 days, I would run the following command:
+For example, if my project name was "sami_keyboard", and I wanted the key to last for 10000 days, I would run the following command:

 `keytool -genkey -v -keystore sami_keyboard.keystore -alias sami_keyboard -keyalg RSA -keysize 4096 -validity 10000`

-*Make sure you keep your key safe!
-Don't publish it to git or svn.*
+**Make sure you keep your key safe!
+Don't publish it to git or svn.**

 The warning straight from the Android website says: